+The Trustee agreed the range of funds used in the strategy taking into account the maturity of the liabilities.
 The Trustee is satisfied that the funds selected are consistent with their investment objectives and that the range agreed is sufficiently robust to allow easy adjustment between the funds as the risk appetite changes and the Plan matures.